Fiscal imbalance in Australia: Loss of state income taxing power

 The States Grant Act therefore placed the "term and condition" that states did not tax at all as a pre-requisite to funding.
 The Income Tax Act 1942, by setting high tax rates (i.e. that would reflect the combined current Commonwealth and State taxes) made imposing current tax rates unattractive or impossible for State governments.
 This was because the Income Tax Assessment Act 1942 said that individuals had to pay Commonwealth tax before State taxes.
 In effect, the scheme meant either the States had to accept grants and stop taxing, or decline grants and try to collect tax at rates which were unsustainable.

 The High Court has interpreted "terms and conditions" very broadly.
 In South Australia v Commonwealth (1942) 65 CLR 373 (the First Uniform Tax case), the scheme was upheld.
 There is an opinion that the scheme, introduced in 1942, was upheld on the basis of the defence power in Section 51(vi).
 The Commonwealth re-enacted the scheme after the war.
 There was a second constitutional challenge in which the scheme was upheld on the basis of Section 96, in Victoria v Commonwealth (1957) 99 CLR 575 (the Second Uniform Tax case).

-Since 1942, state have not imposed income taxes but have largely relied on Section 96 grants.
+Since 1942, states have not imposed income taxes but have largely relied on Section 96 grants.
 In introducing the Goods and Services Tax (GST), the Commonwealth agreed to distribute GST revenues to the states according to a formula.